lyra/android-sdk/README.md

-# Lyra Mobile SDK - Android
+# Mobile Payment SDK - Android

-This aim of this repository is to present the releases of Lyra SDK Mobile for Android.

-That will be enriched very soon :)
+This repository contains our Android Payment SDK.
+Please refer to your Payment Service Provider documentation for more information.